deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 *•	The average Predicted Prices follow very closely the actual prices for different Odometer ranges (Plotted in Jupyter notebook)*

+*Cars with "New" condition have the highest average price, followed by "Good", "Like New"....
+"Fair" and "Salvage" conditions cars have lowest prices.*

+*Highest variation in Actual and Predicted prices for Cars in "New" condition.*

 *•	Model does a great job closely following the actual prices by Manufacturer (Plotted in the Jupyter Notebook) *

 *•	**ACCURACY:** 33% of car prices are predicted within 5% range of actual prices, 50% of the car prices are predicted within 10% range   and 63% within 15% range.*